50 Best Football Logos: Soccer's Sporting Identity

 Yes, Leeds United's 2018 badge was met with widespread criticism from supporters who felt disconnected from its design.
 As a result, they abandoned this particular version before involving fans in an alternative creation process.

-Real Madrid's crest is often mentioned among one of these because it represents such success on both national and global levels, thus making people recognise its value more readily than other organisations might realise about their own marks' potentialities, let alone those outside their respective countries where they operate too).
+Real Madrid's crest is often mentioned among these because it represents such success on both national and global levels, thus making people recognise its value more readily than other organisations might realise about their own marks' potentialities, let alone those outside their respective countries where they operate too).

 How do international football teams' logos differ from club logos?